 There’s lots of different ways of reaching your target audience, so try and use as many as you can to maximise your chances of being seen and heard.
 For example:

 With so many emails filling up inboxes these days, attention spans are short.
-So make sure you keep your messaging clear and focused, and always check that your email displays correctly (and any links work) by doing a test send to yourself first.
+So keep your messaging clear and focused, and always check that your email displays correctly (and any links work) by doing a test send to yourself first.

-Check that the platforms you use are the ones where your potential clients or customers regularly hang out, and make sure you have a strategy – then stick to it.
+Check that the social media platforms you use are the ones where your potential clients or customers regularly hang out.
+And make sure you have a strategy – then stick to it.

-Printed marketing collateral helps reinforce your brand awareness.
-It’s a great way for people to ‘touch & feel’ your brand and can intrigue them enough to drive them to your digital channels (or even to pick up the phone and call you!).
+Printed marketing material helps reinforce your brand awareness.
+It’s a great way for people to ‘touch & feel’ your brand.
+And it can intrigue them enough to drive them to your digital channels (or even to pick up the phone and call you!).

-While blogs are a great way to add value to your own website and help with SEO, you should also consider guest blogging on somebody else’s site.
+While blogs are a great way to add value to your own website and help with SEO, you should also consider guest blogging on other sites.
 It helps position you as an expert in your field and increases visibility of your brand to people who might not know about you otherwise.

 Whether digital or print, advertising helps reinforce brand awareness and attract new clients.
 Print advertising can be hard to measure, so choose publications that are a good fit for your business and aimed directly at your target audience.

-Always remember that not all ads are equal: depending on their placement, some will have more impact than others.
+Always remember that not all ads are equal.
+Depending on their placement, some ads will have more impact than others.

 Editorial coverage is generally perceived to be 3 times more valuable than the same amount of advertising space as it’s seen as coming from a neutral source.